Yong Khoon Seng

-Datuk Yong Khoon Seng (楊昆賢 (杨昆贤, Yáng Kūnxián); born 22 December 1941) was the Member of the Parliament of Malaysia for the Stampin constituency in Sarawak, representing the Sarawak United Peoples' Party (SUPP), from 1999 until 2013.
+Yong Khoon Seng (楊昆賢 (杨昆贤, Yáng Kūnxián); born 22 December 1941) was the Member of the Parliament of Malaysia for the Stampin constituency in Sarawak, representing the Sarawak United Peoples' Party (SUPP), from 1999 until 2013.
 He was a Deputy Minister of Works in the ruling Barisan Nasional coalition government.

 Yong entered Parliament in 1990 for the seat of Padawan.
 He was immediately appointed as a Parliamentary Secretary.
 Before entering politics, he was a pharmacist, graduating from the University of Queensland.
 He was born in Betong, Sarawak.

 However, at the 2013 general election, Yong lost his seat to a Democratic Action Party (DAP) candidate, Julian Tan Kok Ping.